As the father of a five-and-a-half year old boy, I naturally have a deep interest in what goes into that little cranium of his.

-A major neurological change appears with the completion of the prefrontal lobe of the brain, which looks after the “executive function” of the brain – thinking about thinking, empathy, sophisticated problem solving, and an increased “space” between stimulus and response.
+A major neurological change appears with the completion of the prefrontal lobe of the brain, which looks after the “executive function” of the brain.
+These covers areas such as how a teen thinks about thinking, empathy, sophisticated problem solving, and the increased “space” between stimulus and response.

-Most hormonal changes would have been completed and peer pressure is probably at its peak during this age.
+Most hormonal changes would have been completed by now.
+Peer pressure is probably at its peak during this age.

 Winning products include magazines like Seventeen and Rolling Stone, MTV, and sport heroes like Michael Jordan or actors like Ashton Kutcher (the guy with more than a million Twitter followers).